ACea15/FENIAX/docs/documentation/examples/industrialAC/industrialAC.md

 ### Aeroelastic dynamic loads on an industrial configuration

-The studies presented in this section are based on a reference configuration developed to industry standards known as XRF1, which is representative of a long-range wide-body transport airplane.
+The studies presented in this section are based on a reference configuration developed to industry standards known as IndustrialAC, which is representative of a long-range wide-body transport airplane.
 The version with a wing-tip extension in [@CEA2023] is employed to verify a gust response against MSC Nastran linear solution of the full FE model.
 While